b3h3moth/UnixCentric/src/Unix_Programming/Link_Library/dynamic_library/README.md

-We would like to create a shared link library containing the object code of the sum() and mul() functions written inside mymath.c source file, which can be called from different C programs.
+We would like to create a dynamic link library containing the object code of the sum() and mul() functions written into mymath.c source file, which can be called from different C programs.

 1. Compile Position Independent Code (PIC) mymath.o: